chenmc1/codonPreference/README.md

 codonPreference is designed to analysis codon bias/preference in your organisms of interest.
 I will keep it update for the downstream related analysis.

-InputFile: CDS file in fasta format
+InputFile: CDS file in fasta format;
 outputFile: your_prefix_count_result.txt
 ##
 Workflow: